 How to Photograph Your Pet Like a Pro

 Thanks to the likes of Gerrard Gethings, Elke Vogelsang, and Seth Casteel pet photography has been elevated to an art form.
 Sure, your portrait-mode pictures may not win you the National Geographic Photo Contest, but you don’t need to be a pro to get your pet ready for their close-up.
-When Sophie Gamand began shooting her iconic Pit Bull Flower Power series, I assisted by handling the shelter dogs as she captured their best “Adopt Me” mugs.
+When artist, rescue advocate, and The Wildest Collective member Sophie Gamand began shooting her iconic Pit Bull Flower Power series, I assisted by handling the shelter dogs as she captured their best “Adopt Me” mugs.
 In between being jumped, slobbered, and peed on by dogs who didn’t know sit from stay, I picked up a few tips and tricks for getting the money shot.

 1. Location Scout